SeeClickFix/dev.seeclickfix.com/content/v2/overview/authentication.md

 ### HTTP Basic Authentication

-This method is appropriate when the client has direct access to user credentials (username and password).
+This method is appropriate when the client has direct access to user credentials (username and password), which is typical for automated access to our APIs.
+We strongly recommend that a separate user account be utilized for automated API access rather than re-using a user account associated with a person.

 <pre class="terminal">
 $ curl -u "email@example.com:password" <%= root_version_url %>/profile